TosbackCgusBridge-Bot/CGUs-versions/Dickssportinggoods/Privacy Policy.md

 We may share your information in ways consistent with this Policy, as disclosed at the time of collection, and in the following ways:

 1. With third party businesses and service providers that assist with our business operations, such as shipping vendors, billing vendors, payment card processors, marketing and research vendors and various companies that work with us to improve or provide our products and services and our data integrity.
-We do require that such providers keep your Personal Information safe and secure, and we require that they not use or disclose your Personal Information for any purpose other than providing their applicable services.
+While we are not involved in the day-to-day operations of such businesses and providers, our agreements generally obligate them to use reasonable methods to keep your Personal Information safe and secure, and not use your Personal Information for purposes other than providing their applicable services.
 2. As we deem necessary, in the event (or partial event) of a corporate sale (asset or stock), merger, reorganization, change in corporate control, acquisition, insolvency, bankruptcy or similar event.
 3. Specifically, certain Personal Information, in connection with various co-branded, warranty, delivery/assembly and/or financial products or services, including our private label credit card(s).
 4. To comply with applicable law or reasonable request based upon governmental regulation, court order, subpoena or similar related action.